Bachelor of ArtsEconomics

 Bellarmine on Business podcast logo

-Bellarmine University's Rubel School of Business is launching the Bellarmine on Business podcast.
-Each monthly episode will feature lively discussions with faculty and/or alumni.
-Episodes will focus on the economy, finance, marketing, HR, the law, business strategy and more.
+Bellarmine University's Rubel School of Business produces the Bellarmine on Business podcast.
+Each monthly episode features lively discussions with faculty and/or alumni.
+Episodes focus on the economy, finance, marketing, HR, the law, business strategy and more.
 Learn more >>

 Accreditation